google/osdfir-infrastructure/docs/installing-on-gke.md

 (or an equivalent with at least 8 vCPUs).
 * For clusters with more than one node, a shared filesystem like GCP Filestore is required.
-This involves configuring a Persistent Volume Claim (PVC) with `ReadWriteMany` access in K8s.
+This involves configuring a Persistent Volume Claim (PVC) with `ReadWriteMany` access in Kubernetes.
 Detailed instructions for provisioning shared filesystems are provided in the 'Provisioning shared filestorage (optional)' section.

 OSDFIR Infrastructure provides a [shell script](https://github.com/google/osdfir-infrastructure/blob/main/tools/init-gke.sh)